mostak-shahid/store-addons-for-woocommerce/readme.txt

 = What are the current shortcodes? =
 There are no shortcodes.

+= Does it work with any WooCommerce theme? =
+Yes!
+It’s designed to work seamlessly with any WooCommerce-compatible theme.

+= Will this affect my website's performance? =
+No. It’s optimized for speed and loads only the scripts needed on each page.

+= Can I customize styles and settings? =
+Yes!
+Most features include settings in the plugin dashboard.

+= Is it compatible with Astra, Hello Elementor, etc.? = Yes!
+It works smoothly with all popular themes.

 == Screenshots ==
 1. The screenshot description corresponds to screenshot-1.(png|jpg|jpeg|gif).